KrishnaOza2003/ResuMate/README.md

 ## 🤖 AI Integration (Gemini API)

-(1) You can find the Gemini API key by visiting Google AI Studio.
+(1) You can find the Gemini API key by visiting Google AI Studio. <br>
 (2) Make sure you handle all prompts and AI interactions securely on the frontend.

 <br><br>